Dr. Fiona McGrath

 She grew up in country Victoria, training in Melbourne and came to Noosa for a sea change and to raise her young family in the late 1990s.

-Fiona enjoys getting to know people and helping them with their healthcare needs whatever the issue.
-She has a Diploma of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists and has a strong interest in women’s health including Pregnancy Care and planning, Implanon Mirena and IUD insertion, Mother and Children's Care, Mental Health and Counselling.
-She is accredited with both the Mater and Royal Brisbane to deliver shared antenatal care.
+Fiona enjoys getting to know people and helping them with the healthcare needs whatever the issue.
+She has a Diploma of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists and has a strong interest in women’s health including Pregnancy Care and planning, Implanon Mirena and IUD insertion, Mother and Children’s Care, Mental Health and Counselling.
 She is also experienced in performing iron infusions and other minor procedures and all aspects of Chronic Disease Management.
 She attends regular clinical conferences and updates in Australia and Internationally on various General Practice topics.

 Fiona has held a number of leadership roles in Primary Care Health in Australia, including being a trainer to GP registrars.
 And continues as a Primary Health Network Board Director on the Sunshine Coast working with her fellow directors to improve the quality standards and access to primary medical services.